Schwad/chronic_pain_outcomes_in_ruby_talk/slides.md

 ---

-## unit of measure, millibar vs. inches and what is ACTUALLY metric. make america joke.
 ## GOAL: forecasting someday
 ## setting up the app
-## twilio
-## why no web interface
 ## Do a slide about hospital stay before THEN do machine learning
-## Handling user error

 ---